SidhuG/aegis/README.md

+With each of the tool dependent on the tool(s) above it in the stack.
 Any exploits and vulnerabilities that may exist in the softwares/services are neutralised by Aegis.
 The tools and a machine learning system that make up 'Aegis' severley limit actions of malawares, ransomwares or a hacker who has broken into the system.

 ## What and How of Aegis